friday27/backend-dev/leetcode_note.md

 690\.
 Employee Importance
 692\.
 Top K Frequent Words
 693\.
 Binary Number with Alternating Bits
+697\.
+Degree of an Array
 700\.
 Search in a Binary Search Tree
+703\.
+Kth Largest Element in a Stream
 704\.
 Binary Search
 705\.
 Design HashSet
 706\.
 Design HashMap